-Political Violence is a graduate seminar that explores the many different types of political violence; specifically looking at revolutions, terrorism, and transitional-institutional political violence.
-This seminar examines a wide range of topics in order to provide the student with a deeper understanding of political violence.
-We will engage in a thoughtful and indepth examination of the definitions, causes, and consequences of political violence, as well as consider the different means to countering political violence.
+Political Violence is a graduate seminar that explores the many different types of political violence; specifically looking at revolutions, terrorism, and transitionalinstitutional political violence. seminar examines a wide range of topics in order to provide the student with a deeper understanding of political violence.
+We will engage in a thoughtful in-depth examination of the definitions, causes, and consequences of political violence, as well as consider the different means to countering political violence.
 Offered occasionally.